harbecke/HexHex/readme.md

   * these are probabilities of how likely that stone wins the game
   * loss function is bewteen prediction of selected stone and outcome of game

-* scripts for
 * creating models with hyperparameters
 * batch-wise self-play to generate datasets
 * training and validating models
 * evaluating models against each other
 * ELO rating via `output_ratings` in `hex/elo/elo.py`
 * iterative training loop
 * puzzle set for endgame evaluation

 * config to control plenty of hyperparameters
+* Bayesian optimization to tune hyperparameters

-* playable gui `hex/interactive/interactive.py`
+* playable gui